softlab-unimore/TED4STL/README.md

 ## Run models

+All the models require Python 3.11 and each has its requirements reported in the `requirements.txt` file.
+Please install them before running the models.
 To run the models move to the root directory of each of them and follow the instructions reported in the ```README.md``` file.

 ## Statistics